kope-kope/StormGdocs/home.md

 # Introduction
 **Welcome to Dart Invest!** Learn all about Dart Invest APIs and how to integrate them with your application.
 Dart Invest provides securities and brokerage services using a technology-driven approach.
 Dart Invest allows Trade Partners access to brokerage services in the African market starting with the Nigerian Stock Exchange.
-With Dart Invest, Trade Partners such as Banks, Fintechs and othe App Owners who integrate easily to the APIs which enables them to:
+With Dart Invest, Trade Partners such as Banks, Fintechs and other App Owners who integrate easily to the APIs which enables them to:

 1. Create and Manage Investor Accounts